omamoh18/PG5100_Exam_2020/README.md

 ## Requirements done:

- - R1, R2, R3 almost done (didnt get the sorting by rating or time to work on the frontend), I began with R4.
-I hope I can reach grade C it is stated that "not Sufficient to get this X grade", so I hope I reach the C grade.
+ - R1, R2, R3 almost done (didnt get the sorting by rating or time to work on the frontend), I began with R4, but didnt have enough time to complete it.

 ## Extras

- - Tests run with travis (picture in the folder).
+ - Tests run with travis.
  - Admin can add/create movies.
  - User can update review, but still keep the one review per movie constraint.